GoogleChrome/developer.chrome.com/site/en/blog/chrome-ux-report-history-api/index.md

 ## Querying page-level data

-As well as origin-level data, the historical API allows access to historical page-level data.
+As well as origin-level data, the CrUX History API allows access to historical page-level data.
 While the origin-level data was available previously via the [CrUX dataset on BigQuery](/docs/crux/bigquery/) (or via [the CrUX Dashboard](/docs/crux/dashboard/)), the page-level historical data was only available if sites collected and stored the data themselves.
 The new API now unlocks that historical page-level data.

 The page-level data can be queried in the same manner, but using `url` instead of `origin` in the payload: